 For the bride, wedding jewellery can be one of the most important parts of the wedding look.
 Once the dress is chosen or designed, she will be on the lookout for her matching jewels, as the right type of jewellery will be the icing on the cake and help accentuate her appearance.
 But there is so much to choose from, from vintage pieces to modern sparkles so it can be hard to choose.

-Here’s the top ten things that you should be considering when it comes to choosing your wedding jewellery.
+Here are the top ten things that you should be considering when it comes to choosing your wedding jewellery.

 Your wedding jewellery budget